Blackjack

 employed in their two multi-deck games.
 The service representative I spoke to didn’t know but promised to get back to

-me on the matter.
-She never did!
+me on the matter - and she never did.
 For the purposes of this site this is not an issue, since all the games under consideration

 are fully explained.
 It’s worth bearing in mind when setting off on your own, however, that these things frequently